dtudk/pythonsupport-page/docs/index.rst

       :link-type: ref

       | Join our on-site workshops on computational thinking.
-      | Workshops on functions, loops, conditionals and variables.
+      | Topics on functions, loops, conditionals and variables.

 .. _office-hours: